IFU Optimal Spectral Extraction#

 numpy for array math

-scipy for gaussian smoothing
+scipy for ndimage shift

 specutils for Spectrum1D data model

-jdaviz : Cubeviz data visualization tool
+jdaviz : for data visualization

 photutils to define circular apertures